angular-schule/website-articles/blog/2020-01-everything-github/README.md

     The next time you deploy the app, this setting will be overwritten.
     Always use the `--cname` parameter for this.

-    > **💡 Just for your Information**
-    >
-    >If you inspect the certificate, you will see that we actually have not used a certificate from LetsEncrypt.
-    Instead, we decided for the proxy mode of Cloudflare and used the free certificate provided by them.
-    The proxy optimizes our website over Cloudflare's Content Delivery Network (CDN) and provides a lot of additional features – but that's another story.

 ### 6.2 Configuring an apex domain